mattpolzin/OpenAPIKit/README.md

 Take a look at the [Schema Object](./documentation/schema_object.md) documentation for more information.

 #### JSON References
 The `JSONReference` type allows you to work with OpenAPIDocuments that store some of their information in the shared Components Object dictionary or even external files.
-You cannot dereference documents (yet), but you can encode and decode references.
+Only documents where all references point to the Components Object can be dereferenced currently, but you can encode and decode all references.

 You can create an external reference with `JSONReference.external(URL)`.
 Internal references usually refer to an object in the Components Object dictionary and are constructed with `JSONReference.component(named:)`.
 If you need to refer to something in the current file but not in the Components Object, you can use `JSONReference.internal(path:)`.